Muruga (film)

 Muruga is a 2007 Indian Tamil language film written and directed by R. T. Neason, starring Ashok, Shruti Sharma and Vadivelu.
-The story, screenplay and dialogues are by RT Neason, who has worked as an assistant to Udayasankar and Vincent Selva.
-Ram Senthil Kumar's Cocktail Dream Productions distributed the movie.
-The camera operator was Padmesh and the music is by Kartik Raja.
+The story, screenplay and dialogues are by Neason, who has worked as an assistant to Udayasankar and Vincent Selva.
+The music is by Karthik Raja.

 Plot

 Murugan (Ashok) falls in love with his schoolmate Amudha (Shruti Sharma), a rich girl who does not love him in return.
 When the news of Murugan's love reaches her family, Amudha's uncle Selvam (Riyaz Khan) tries to kill him, ultimately banishing Murugan and his mother from the village.
 Saddened, Murugan goes to Chennai and ends up with a job as a delivery boy.
 Having given up all hope of ever seeing Amutha again, he bumps into her when making a delivery at a medical college.
 Forgetting the past and her family's issues, the two become good friends, and this friendship develops into love.
 After completing her studies, Amutha returns to the village, only to discover that wedding preparations are underway as her parents had arranged for her to marry Selvam.
 Finally, Murugan and Amudha succeed in getting married with Amudha's father's blessings.